philippe-753/philippebergna.github.io/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       text: |
-        <span style="color: black;">Richard Bergna is a first-year PhD student in Advanced Machine Learning at the Cambridge Computentional and Biological Learning Group (CBL), under the supervision of Prof. Jose Miguel Hernandez-Lobato and Prof. Pietro Liò.
-His research focuses on uncertainty quantification in machine learning, with applications in decision-making under uncertainty, Gaussian processes, graph neural networks, and reinforcement learning.
-Previously, he completed his MPhil in Machine Learning and Machine Intelligence at Cambridge and graduated with first-class honors from the University of Bristol in Engineering Mathematic.</span>
+        <span style="color: black;">Philippe Bergna is a Research Scientist at Advai, where he collaborated with the UK Ministry of Defence to develop advanced 3D adversarial patches that deceive state-of-the-art object detection models.
+He was also employed to infiltrate the UK’s leading facial verification system, iProov, using transferable adversarial attacks, achieving a 55% success rate.
+Beyond these accomplishments, Philippe's interests extend beyond red teaming; his latest research focuses on utilising adversarial attacks as tools.
+For example, he has employed adversarial attacks for active learning to measure uncertainty and is currently exploring adversarial reprogramming for Out-of-Distribution (OOD) detection.
+These efforts reflect his commitment to enhancing the safety and robustness of AI systems.

+.</span>

     # Show a call-to-action button under your biography? (optional)
       button: